oroinc/documentation/backend/configuration/yaml/jsmodules.rst

 This section is used when a desired module name does not match the path to the module.
 The keys of the map are module names with trailing `$` which are mapped to the actual path of the file that contains the module's source code.
 Webpack provides the corresponding syntax and description in its documentation (see |Webpack Resolve Alias|).
-Aliases can help to import certain modules easily using short names.
+Aliases can help import certain modules easily using short names.

 .. code-block:: yaml
     :linenos: